 A Passive sentence is a grammatical voice prevalent in many of the world’s languages.
-In a clause with passive voice, the grammatical subject expresses the theme or patient of the main verb – that is, the person or thing that undergoes the action or has its state changed.
+In a clause with a passive voice, the grammatical subject expresses the theme or patient of the main verb – that is, the person or thing that undergoes the action or has its state changed.

 Passive vs Active

 I can already hear readers asking, what is a Passive Sentence?

 - The Application is used to collect data (passive)

 - Use the application to collect data (active)

 - The key was used to open the door (passive)

 - Use the key to open the door (active)